Home Grown Players (HGP) Quota – Summer 2023 Transfer Window

 Players under 21 can be included on List B so long as they have been ‘eligible to play for the club concerned for any uninterrupted period of two years since his 15th birthday by the time he is registered with UEFA, or a total of three consecutive years with a maximum of one loan period to a club from the same association for a period not longer than one year.’

-We currently have 31 players who would need to be named on the Premier League squad list if we wanted to play them (the maximum allowed is 25).
-Many of these players are expected to leave (Tanguy Ndmbele, Giovani Lo Celso, Harry Winks, Japhet Tanganga, etc) and some are previously unused youth players (Brooklyn Lyons-Foster, Marcel Lavinier) plus two goalkeepers in Brandon Austin and Alfie Whiteman (who is currently on loan), and so it’s difficult to draw too many conclusions about whether the squad list restrictions will be an issue for us at this point; but I would say probably not.
+We currently have 30 players who would need to be named on the Premier League squad list if we wanted to play them (the maximum allowed is 25).
+A good few of these players are expected to leave (Giovani Lo Celso, Davinson Sanchez, Hugo Lloris, Ivan Perišić, etc), Brooklyn Lyons-Foster is a previously unused youth player, plus we have two goalkeepers in Brandon Austin and Alfie Whiteman.
+Therefore, it’s difficult to draw too many conclusions about whether the squad list restrictions will be an issue for us at this point; but I would say probably not.

 I am the host of The Extra Inch; a Spurs podcast that delves into the analytical side of Tottenham games.
-Check us out!
-If you already follow the podcast, consider becoming an xSub for additional content, including videos, and extra podcasts.
+If you already follow the podcast, consider becoming an xSub for additional content, including videos, extra podcasts and access to our Discord server.